Human rights in Cuba: History

 During Spanish colonization, the oppression of the indigenous populations was chronicled at length by clergyman Bartolomé de las Casas.
 The subsequent transportation of African slaves to the island, which lasted over 300 years, led to British military intervention and a determination "to put a stop to these abuses".
 Since Cuba achieved independence in 1902, successive Cuban governments have been criticised and condemned by various groups, both within Cuba and internationally, for human rights violations on the island.
 During the latter part of the Spanish colonial era in Cuba, human rights on the island became a particular international concern.
 After a visit to the region in 1898, U.S. Senator Redfield Proctor estimated that up to 200,000 Cubans had died from starvation and disease within "Spanish forts", essentially concentration camps.
 The concern was a contributory factor in garnering support for the Spanish–American War in the U.S.

 After independence, and following a sustained period of instability, the 1924–33 capitalist government of Gerardo Machado proved to be authoritarian.
 Machado extended his rule until Fulgencio Batista led an uprising called the Revolt of the Sergeants, as part of a coup which deposed Machado in 1933.
 Batista then became the strongman behind a succession of puppet presidents until he was himself elected president in 1940.
 According to Hugh Thomas, the post-Machado period was marked by violent reprisals, mass lynchings and a deterioration towards corruption and gansterismo throughout the island.

-From 1940, Cuba had a multiparty electoral system until Fulgencio Batista (President from 1940–1944) staged a coup with military backing on March 10, 1952.
+From 1940, Cuba had a multiparty electoral system until Fulgencio Batista (President from 1940 to 1944) staged a coup with military backing on March 10, 1952.

 To quell the growing discontent amongst the populace—which was subsequently displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also utilizing his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture and public executions.
 These murders mounted in 1957, as socialist ideas became more influential.
 Many people were killed, with estimates ranging from hundreds to about 20,000 people killed.